 Although banking offshore is legal, hiding it is not.
 Concealing wealth from the government is considered tax evasion, and doing so could put you in very hot water with the IRS.
 The best thing to do is to avoid this gray area altogether and steer clear of controversial offshore tax avoidance; if you’re looking to lower your tax liability, stick to sanctioned tax shelters instead.

 Community Tax can help you find tax breaks you might not have been aware of, thereby lowering your bill and getting the most money out of your income tax return.
-We also offer professional tax advice for those who’d like more information on offshore tax evasion and the consequences it poses.
+In addition, Community Tax offers tax monitoring, to take the stress out of tax season.
+We also offer professional tax advice for those who’d like more information on offshore tax fraud and the consequences it poses.
 Contact us today to see how our services can help.